Schroefdop/bootSimulator/README.md

 1. `vim ~/.zshrc`
 2. Add `bootSimulator` to the plugins
 3. Save and quit
-4. Restart terminal and enjoy
+4. Restart terminal and type `bootSimulator` to run the plugin